 A new study that appeared today in the Journal of Clinical Oncology documented the small bore efficacy of one of these high-priced drugs – Avastin – in the Medicare population.
 Yet the study’s implications were immediately dismissed in an accompanying editorial written by a clinician at a leading academic medical center.
 That clinician also happened to be on the payroll of the company that makes the drug – Roche/Genentech.

-The dust-up over using Avastin for advanced colorectal cancer is only a minor skirmish in the escalating war against rising health care costs.
+The dust-up over using Avastin for advanced colorectal cancer is only be a minor skirmish in the escalating war against rising health care costs.
 But it reveals the height of the institutional hurdles that must be scaled before the cash-strapped Medicare program even gets a chance to make sound scientific judgments about the effectiveness and cost-effectiveness of the latest therapies.

 The study, by researchers at the Dana-Farber Cancer Institute in Boston, looked at the outcomes from adding Avastin (generic name bevacizumab) to chemotherapy regimens for patients with late stage colon cancer.
 The study was based on a retrospective review of more than 2,500 Medicare patients who were diagnosed with the disease between 2002 and 2007.

 You may recall that Avastin a year ago made headlines when the Food and Drug Administration withdrew its preliminary approval for advanced metastatic breast cancer because the most recent clinical trials showed it did not extend life.
 The original approval for colon cancer was in 2004, and it was based on trials that showed median survival from the onset of therapy rose from 15.6 months to 20.3 months.